enterspeedhq/enterspeed-docs/docs/api-design/expression.md

 # Expression

-Expressions will often be used a simple placeholders to map data from the source entity.
+Expressions will often be used as simple placeholders to map data from the **source entity**.
 Most values in schemas and partial schemas can be expressed.
 An expression is identified by using curly brackets `{}`:

 ```json